Eight Adorable Baby Animals

 A baby coyote sits on a slope amidst dry grass

-Did you know: Coyotes are omnivores!
-While they often prey on rodents and birds, they also enjoy berries, veggies, fallen fruit, and other non-meat meals!
+Wild fact: Coyotes are omnivores!
+While they’re skilled hunters of rodents and birds, they also enjoy berries, vegetables, fallen fruit, and other plant-based snacks—making them surprisingly flexible eaters.

 Salamanders